chiluverusharath1208-wq/Music-Store-Data-Analysis-Using-SQL/README.md

-Music Store Data Analysis using SQL
-Overview

-This project focuses on analyzing a Music Store database using SQL to extract meaningful insights about customer behavior, sales trends, and music preferences.

-The dataset contains multiple related tables such as customers, invoices, artists, albums, and tracks, allowing for deep relational analysis.

-Objectives
-Analyze customer purchasing behavior
-Identify top customers and high-revenue cities Discover most popular music genres
-Evaluate artist and track performance
-Generate business insights using SQL queries
-Database Schema

-The database consists of the following key tables:

-Customer
-Employee
-Invoice
-InvoiceLine
-Artist
-Album
-Track
-Genre
-MediaType
-Playlist
-PlaylistTrack
-🔗 Relationships
-Customer → Invoice (One-to-Many)
-Invoice → InvoiceLine (One-to-Many)
-Artist → Album → Track (One-to-Many)
-Genre → Track
-Employee → Customer

-Key Analysis Questions
-Who is the senior-most employee?
-Which countries have the most invoices?
-What are the top 3 invoice totals?
-Which city generates the highest revenue?
-Who is the best customer?
-List all Rock music listeners
-Top 10 artists with most Rock tracks
-Tracks longer than average duration
-Amount spent by each customer on artists
-Most popular genre by country
-Top customer in each country

-SQL Concepts Used
-SELECT statements
-JOINs (INNER, LEFT)
-GROUP BY & HAVING
-Aggregate functions (SUM, COUNT, AVG)
-Subqueries
-Window functions
-ORDER BY & LIMIT

-Key Insights
-Top revenue-generating countries: Brazil, France, Germany Rock is the most popular music genre
-Prague is the highest revenue-generating city High-value customers contribute significantly to sales A few artists dominate the Rock genre

-Business Recommendations
-Focus marketing on top-performing countries
-Provide loyalty rewards to high-spending customers Promote Rock music and top artists
-Use personalized recommendations
-Run region-based marketing campaigns

-Challenges Faced
-Understanding relationships between multiple tables Writing complex JOIN queries
-Handling large datasets
-Using advanced SQL functions
-Ensuring accurate aggregations

-Project Structure
-Music-Store-SQL-Analysis/
-│── dataset/
-│── queries/
-│── outputs/
-│── presentation/
-│── README.md
-📎 Project Presentation

-You can view the project presentation here:
-Music Store Data Analysis PPT (uploaded)

-Conclusion

-This project demonstrates how SQL can be used to analyze relational data and extract valuable business insights.
-The findings can help improve decision-making, marketing strategies, and customer engagement.

-Acknowledgements

-This project was developed as part of academic learning to strengthen SQL and data analysis skills.

-Author
-Chiluveru Sharath Chandra
+#  Music Store Data Analysis using SQL

+##  Overview
+This project analyzes a Music Store relational database using SQL to uncover insights into customer behavior, sales performance, and music trends.

+By querying multiple interconnected tables, this project demonstrates how raw data can be transformed into meaningful business insights.

+---

+##  Objectives
+- Understand customer purchasing patterns
+- Identify top customers and revenue-generating cities
+- Analyze popular music genres and artist performance
+- Extract insights to support business decisions

+---

+##  Dataset & Schema
+The database consists of multiple relational tables:

+**Core Tables:**
+- Customer, Employee
+- Invoice, InvoiceLine
+- Artist, Album, Track
+- Genre, MediaType
+- Playlist, PlaylistTrack

+###  Relationships
+- Customer → Invoice → InvoiceLine
+- Artist → Album → Track
+- Genre → Track
+- Employee → Customer

+---

+##  Key Business Questions
+- Who is the senior-most employee?
+- Which countries generate the most invoices?
+- What are the top 3 invoice values?
+- Which city generates the highest revenue?
+- Who is the best customer?
+- Who listens to Rock music?
+- Which artists produce the most Rock tracks?
+- Which tracks are longer than average?
+- How much does each customer spend on artists?
+- What is the most popular genre by country?
+- Who is the top customer in each country?

+---

+## 🛠️ SQL Skills Demonstrated
+- Joins (INNER, LEFT)
+- Aggregations (SUM, COUNT, AVG)
+- GROUP BY & HAVING
+- Subqueries
+- Window Functions
+- Sorting & Filtering

+---

+##  Key Insights
+-  Top markets: Brazil, France, Germany
+-  Most popular genre: Rock
+-  Top city: Prague (highest revenue)
+-  High-value customers significantly impact revenue
+-  Few artists dominate music sales

+---

+##  Business Recommendations
+- Focus marketing on high-performing regions
+- Offer loyalty rewards to top customers
+- Promote popular genres like Rock
+- Use personalized recommendations
+- Implement region-based marketing strategies

+---

+##  Challenges
+- Handling complex table relationships
+- Writing multi-table JOIN queries
+- Working with large datasets
+- Applying advanced SQL techniques

+---

+##  Conclusion
+This project highlights how SQL can be used to analyze structured data and generate actionable insights for improving business performance, customer engagement, and marketing strategies.

+---

+##  Authors

+- Chiluveru Sharath Chandra

+---

+##  Support
+If you found this project useful:
+-  Star this repository
+-  Fork it
+-  Share it

+---